-The District experienced a fiscal year where General Fund expenditures exceed revenues in Fiscal Year 2019.
-This is the third time since fiscal year 2010 that this phenomenon has occurred.
-Six consecutive years of positive cash flow has come to an end in Fiscal Year 2017.
-The general fund's cash balance was reduced by \$666,851 during the fiscal year.
-The General Fund retained a cash balance of \$787,199 at the end of the fiscal year.
+The District experienced a Fiscal Year (FY) where General Fund revenues exceeded expenditures in FY2020.
+This is the first time since FY2016 that the District is in a positive cash flow, primarily due to the Nexus pipeline incremental tax revenue.
+The District had three years of deficit spending for FY2017 through FY2019.
+The general fund's cash balance was increased by \$1,136,328 during the fiscal year.
+The General Fund retained a cash balance of \$1,256,681 at the end of the fiscal year.

-On a cash basis, operating revenues decreased by 4.3% when compared with fiscal year 2018 revenues.
-Local operating revenues decreased by 4.0% from \$9,349,347 to \$8,973,855.
+On a cash basis, operating revenues increased by 13.5% when compared with fiscal year 2019 revenues.
+Local operating revenues increased by 27.2% from \$8,973,855 to \$11,411,789.
 The primary sources of the local operating revenues were local real estate taxes, open enrollment transfers from other school districts and contributions received from Townsend Community School (TCS).
+The significant increase of the local operating revenues are due to the start of the Nexus pipeline that bifurcates the district.
+The FY2020 results include the first half of 2020 Nexus incremental public utility taxes, this is the first tax payment from Nexus.
+The Nexus revenues are currently very volatile due to the ongoing Nexus appeal and they have currently tender paid at an approximate 47% of the original valuation level.
 The contributions from Townsend included payments made toward the Lease-Purchase debt services agreement.
-State operating revenue decreased by 2.6% from \$6,225,213 to \$6,063,305.
+State operating revenue decreased by 7.1% from \$6,063,305 to \$5,631,571.

-Operating expenditures were reduced by 5.4% in fiscal year 2019.
-Areas of operating expenditures that experienced decreases were salaries by 1.9% and fringe benefits by 0.6%.
-Salaries and fringe benefit costs decreased in Fiscal Year 2019 due to Management budget cost reduction initiatives and the unions agreeing to a one-year rollover contracts with no base pay increases.
-In addition, another area of operating expenditures that experienced a decrease were supplies and materials by 47.1%, due to several grade-level textbook purchases in Fiscal Year (FY) 2018 and no textbooks purchased in FY 2019.
-The debt service payments decreased slightly by \$1,558 due to the continual reduction of principle.
-The capital outlay is also reduced \$98,118, primarily due to the purchase of the 2019 school bus being paid out of the permanent improvement (PI) fund.
-The district was able to cover the cost the 2019 bus out of PI, due to the revenue proceeds from the auction of the original Townsend school in 2019.
+Operating expenditures were reduced by 2.6% in fiscal year 2020, however including the transfers out from the base general fund for the new facilities or capital improvement project reserve it was an increase in spending of 5.7%.
+Areas of operating expenditures that experienced decreases were salaries by 2.7%, however fringe benefits increased by (0.9)% (primarily for economics).
+Salaries and fringe benefit costs were a net decreased in FY2020 due to Management budget cost reduction initiatives and the unions agreeing to a one-year rollover contracts with no base pay increases except step increases.
+In addition, another area of operating expenditures that experienced a decrease were supplies and materials and purchased services, by 9.7% and 7.3% respectively.
+The debt service payments increased by \$3,780 due to the start of the TANS debt repayment for the stadium reconstruction due to a tornado, which was partially offset by the continual reduction of principal on the other loans.

-MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE FISCAL YEAR ENDED JUNE 30, 2019 (SEE ACCOUNTANT'S COMPILATION REPORT)
+MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE FISCAL YEAR ENDED JUNE 30, 2020 (SEE ACCOUNTANT'S COMPILATION REPORT)

-Townsend Community School continues to grow.
+Townsend Community School (TCS) continued to grow in FY2020 versus FY2019.
 Townsend has enrolled students from school districts across the state.
-Townsend enrollment at the end of the 2018-19 school year exceeded 1,200 students.
-Margaretta received and/or accrued \$3,667 for facility lease and building maintenance payments, \$383,377 in Lease-Purchase financing payments, \$274,535 in shared services in the 2018-19 school year.
-In addition, Margaretta accrued \$243,330 for sponsorship fee statutory 3% of Townsend's State determined Enrollment funding.
+Townsend enrollment at the end of the FY2020 as of April 2020 was 1,461 versus FY2019 school year that exceeded 1,200 students.
+Margaretta received and/or accrued \$383,962 in Lease-Purchase financing payments, \$339,602 in shared services in the 2019/2020 school year.
+In addition, Margaretta accrued \$243,470 for sponsorship fee statutory 3% of Townsend's State determined Enrollment funding.
 In addition to the reimbursement of shared services and rent payments, Townsend's new Student Learning Center has a state-of-the-art computer lab and two state-of-the-art science labs that are being made available for the Margaretta High School students to use at no additional cost.